 The 6,100 miles of New England coastline are among the most beautiful in the world, but they are subject to the erosive forces of wind and tidal movement.

-The Corps shore protection program helps to protect and restore shores and beaches from erosion damage.
+The U.S. Army Corps of Engineers shore protection program helps to protect and restore shores and beaches from erosion damage.

 - Breakwaters to intercept wave energy, providing protection for harbor and shoreline;